TGA News Briefs

 U.S. Travel Goods Industry Faces More California Prop 65 Notices; TGA Prop 65 Best Practices Guidance

-Despite the pandemic, dozens of new California Proposition 65 (Prop 65) “60-day” notices have been issued over the last few months alleging that brands and retailers sold totes, travel bags, duffel bags, passport/ID holders, handbags, wallets, backpacks, cosmetic bags, phone armband holders/cases/holders/dry bags, fanny packs, PVC bags, weekly planners, travel kits, and toiletry bags in California that contained di (2-ethylhexyl) phthalate (DEHP) and/or diisononyl phthalate (DINP) in violation of a California law known as Proposition 65 (Prop 65).
-The notices serve as intent to bring lawsuits against the companies that made and sold these products.
+Over the last few months, dozens of new California Proposition 65 (Prop 65) “60-day” notices have been issued alleging that brands and retailers sold totes, luggage tags, crossbody bags, passport/ID/card holders, handbags, wallets, backpacks, cosmetic/toiletry bags, travel/garment cases/bags, phone/tablet cases/holders/sleeves/dry bags, fanny packs, and travel kits in California that contained di (2-ethylhexyl) phthalate (DEHP), Bisphenol A (BPA), and/or diisononyl phthalate (DINP) in violation of a California law known as Proposition 65 (Prop 65).
+The notices serve as intent to bring lawsuits against companies that made and sold these products.

 DEMOCRACY IN ACTION